FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/testing.rst

 the stored data through the WorkerData class in the framework.
 It simply receives all the data at once, with sorted timecodes and counters.
 It can implement a simpler, slower, more straightforward calculation.
+We will see an example below in the alttest_ section.

 For testing purposes, it is not neccessary to compare results on all the pixels in the detector.
 Users should produce a testing mask file that